statiagov/gesmew/guides/content/developer/customization/checkout.md

-The '/checkout/update/:state' route maps to the `Gesmew::CheckoutController#update` action and is used in the checkout form to update order data during the checkout process.
+The '/checkout/update/:state' route maps to the `Gesmew::CheckoutController#update` action and is used in the checkout form to update inspection data during the checkout process.

 ### Gesmew::CheckoutController

-The `Gesmew::CheckoutController` drives the state of an order during checkout.
+The `Gesmew::CheckoutController` drives the state of an inspection during checkout.
 Since there is no "checkout" model, the `Gesmew::CheckoutController` is not a typical RESTful controller.
 The gesmew_core and gesmew_auth_devise gems expose a few different actions for the `Gesmew::CheckoutController`.